-Nap times go array when we miss the “sleep window”—that magic snippet of time in which baby is primed for la la land and will drift off peacefully (in the right environment).
-Perhaps you’ve seen your baby’s sleep window open—a glazed look, a yawn, or some agitated movements (depending on age)—but by the time you finished that bite of food, changed the diaper, and swaddled, that window had slammed shut on you!
-One missed window can set in motion a vicious cycle of overtired, short naps and more disturbed night sleep.
+Nap times go awry when we miss our “sleep window” — that magic snippet of time in which baby is primed for “la la land” and will drift off peacefully (in the right environment).
+Perhaps you’ve seen your baby’s sleep window open — a glazed look, a yawn, or some agitated movements (depending on age) — but by the time you finished that bite of food, changed the diaper, and swaddled, that window had slammed shut on you!
+One missed window can set in motion a vicious cycle of overtiredness, short naps and more disturbed night sleep.
 Going by a strict schedule can be problematic too, because every night and every nap is different, (particularly in the first six months).
-You usually end up with a baby who’s overtired or under tired at the “scheduled” sleep time.
+You usually end up with a baby who’s overtired or undertired at the “scheduled” sleep time.

 So should you watch the baby (for signs of sleepiness) or watch the clock in order to put baby to sleep during her sleep window?
-The answer is “both”, but here’s how: The heart of consistently successful “sleep window synchrony” (my term) is staying within an optimum “wake time” zone.
-(Wake time is the duration of wakefulness between sleep times, counting the time it takes to soothe your baby to sleep.)
+The answer is, both!
+Here’s how: The heart of consistently successful “sleep window synchrony” (my term) is staying within an optimum wake time.
+Wake time is the duration of wakefulness between sleep times, counting the time it takes to soothe your baby to sleep.

 Simply put, wake time is the single most powerful determinant of when your baby will need to sleep again!
 Knowing the best wake time will help you stay ahead of overtired like nothing else, because you’ll be ahead of those tricky sleepy cues too (some babies are just hard to read!).

 Below, exclusively for The Baby Sleep Site®, I’ve outlined my secret formulas for knowing when baby’s “wake time” is going to expire.
 The formulas vary by age, so look for your baby’s age range to know which number to start with, then “tweak it” with the factors that follow, and you’ll have a nearly exact predictor of when your baby next needs to snooze.
 (You should still keep logs to optimize for individual differences until you’ve got it down.)